Mount Kenya Treks and Climbing Routes

 Day 6

-Alternatively, add a few nights on safari at Porini Rhino Camp before returning to Nairobi.
+Fly back to Nairobi or alternatively, add a few nights on safari at Porini Rhino Camp before returning to Nairobi.
 Ask us for details and prices.

 Day 1